ddspog/inspetor-mups/.github/CONTRIBUTING.md

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of tracking-sanitation-ufcg) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of tsu) or was this always a problem?
-* If the problem started happening recently, **can you reproduce the problem in an older version of tracking-sanitation-ufcg?** What's the most recent version in which the problem doesn't happen?
+* If the problem started happening recently, **can you reproduce the problem in an older version of tsu?** What's the most recent version in which the problem doesn't happen?
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it